dwmkerr/angular-modal-service/README.md

 The `modal` object returned by `showModal` has this structure:

-* `modal.element` - The DOM element created.
+* `modal.element` - The created DOM element.
 This is a jquery lite object (or jquery if full jquery is used).
 If you are using a bootstrap modal, you can call `modal` on this object to show the modal.
 * `modal.scope` - The new scope created for the modal DOM and controller.